life-itself/web3/notes/neo-metallism.md

 Relatedly the gold standard can also lead to the reverberation of shocks through the global economy.
 This is because economic shocks in one economy will lead to investors buying up gold as a safe asset.
 Given currencies are pegged to gold, this increase in demand in one nation can have significant impacts on the value of currencies the world over.

-#### P1b: Intervention in the money supply is inherently undemocratic, and jeaopordizes liberty (False)
+#### P1b: Intervention in the money supply is inherently undemocratic, and jeaopordizes liberty fFalse)

 Hayek's claim hasn't been borne out historically.
 Since leaving metallism most metrics of prosperity have increased, and there have been fewer crises than under the old system.
 There hasn’t been any evidence of any shift away from democracy or increases of the translation of political power to economic benefit.
 In fact, this was arguably greater under historical gold backed systems[^16].
 Where such things do happen today, it’s not happening through monetary policy.